AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/workflows/build-docker-gha.md

 # Automated Dockerfile building

-We use [GitHub Actions](https://docs.github.com/en/actions) (GHAs) to build Dockerfiles and push images to [Amazon ECR](https://aws.amazon.com/ecr/), a registry of containers such as Docker images.
+We use [GitHub Actions](https://docs.github.com/en/actions) (GHAs) to build Dockerfiles and push images to [Amazon ECR](https://aws.amazon.com/ecr/), a registry of pre-built Docker images.

 Docker building GHAs are automatically run in two circumstances: